Saturday, April 27

 Mentorship 101 – Veronica Bergsten

-The goal of this presentation is to highlight the importance of mentorship in libraries.
-It provides an opportunity for established librarians to share their expertise and knowledge with new professionals and future librarians.
+This session will highlight the importance of mentorship in libraries.
+Mentorship provides an opportunity for established librarians to share their expertise and knowledge with new professionals and future librarians.
 Mentoring allows mentors to share the lessons they learned from their experiences and unique insight of librarianship.
-It provides opportunities for experts in our field to contribute to the library community by empowering new professionals.
-Mentoring allows mentees to share their experiences with mentors, facilitating the discussion of the future of the field.
-Mentorship allows mentees to develop a sense of belonging to the library community, allowing them to find their own way in their new career and to blaze a path for others to follow.
-It enables librarians from all paths to develop and strengthen our library community, enabling us to better serve our user communities.
+Mentorship allows mentees to develop a sense of belonging to the library community, allowing them to find their own way in their new career while sharing their experiences with mentors.
+This process enables librarians from all paths to develop and strengthen our library community, enabling us all to better serve our user communities.

-- Understand the importance of mentorship as a mentor and mentee.
+- Recognize the importance of mentorship as a mentor and mentee.

-- Establish the significance of mentorship to librarianship as a field.
+- Explore the significance of mentorship to librarianship as a field.

 NorQuest College Libraries worked with the Indigenous Student Centre to develop new citation templates to be used in APA and MLA for citing Indigenous Elders and Knowledge Keepers.
 These citation formats are meant to promote the culturally respectful use of Indigenous knowledge and people in research and challenge the status quo of who we cite.

 It has been a busy year for PLSB!
-This session will highlight the current network initiatives that the Public Library Services Branch has to offer to support Albertans through Alberta's public libraries.
+This session will highlight the current network initiatives that the Public Library Services Branch offers to support Albertans through Alberta's public libraries.